 opcserverinfo function to obtain this

 Browse the OPC server name space for information on the available server items.
-See Browse the OPC DA Server Name Space for details on browsing the server name space.
+See Browse the OPC DA Server Name Space for details.

 Create group and item objects to interact with OPC server data.
-See Create OPC Toolbox Data Access Objects for information on creating group and item objects.
+See Create OPC Toolbox Data Access Objects for information.

 A connected client object allows you to interact with the OPC server to obtain information about the name space of that server.
 The server name space provides access to all the data points provided by the OPC server by naming each of the data points with a server item, and then arranging those server items into a name space that provides a unique identifier for each server item.